w84death/Tanks-of-Freedom/README.md

 Each 32x32 sprite was handcrafted in gorgeous, 32 colour pixel art.
 Original soundtrack was made on Access Virus C and Korg Electribe.
 Sound effects were made on real GameBoy hardware.
 Game is open-source and runs smoothly thanks to Godot Engine.

+## Gamepad Controlls
+Please note, that all controlls are described for XBox 360 controller.
+If you are using a different gamepad, please check for coresponding buttons.

+### Menus
+- DPad to navigate menu buttons
+- A to press button
+- usual B to back does not work in menus

+### In game
+- left analog stick to move selector
+- A to select units/buildings, move, attack, claim buildings
+- B to toggle between game and Menu
+- X to buy unit from active building
+- Y to end turn
+- RB to select next unit with AP

+### Workshop
+- DPad to navigate buttons
+- A to press button
+- B to toggle between Workshop and Main Menu
+- left analog stick to move selector
+- X to place a tile under selector
+- Y to erase a tile under selector

+Please note, that changing map name with gamepad is not possible at this time.
+Keyboard is still required.

 ## Download
 ### Official builds:
 - Windows